suhailashakiah/ResNet_FractalNet/README.md

 # ResNet Trained on CIFAR 10 with 91% accuracy
-A ResNet with 20 layers was built and trained on 1 Tesla K80 GPU.
+A ResNet with 20 layers was built and trained on 1 Tesla K80 GPU and 4 CPUs.

 ### Code Heirarchi:
 #### 1. loading_data.ipynb